 St John Cymru Wales Cycle First Responders attend many events around Wales, including marathons, cycle events and those where road vehicles cannot access.
 This mode of response ensures our patients receive care quickly and effectively, especially within city centre events in pedestrianised areas.

 Our Cycle Responders can deliver a range of first aid and responder skills.
 Each bicycle has the capability to carry Oxygen and an Automated External Defibrillator.
-This can mean the difference between life and death for someone like Gary, who is taking part in an event when they fall ill.

 Every year thousands of people die in situations where first aid could have made a difference.
 St John Cymru believes that everyone should be equipped with vital life-saving skills which could be the difference between life and death in an emergency situation.